spinkube/skips/proposals/00x-skips/README.md

 new feature in a development branch) should not be included in the documentation because the reader will not be able to use those features until SpinKube version 0.3.0.

-Note that this document does not propose a versioning scheme for spinkube.dev itself.
-That is a separate issue that should be addressed in a separate SKIP.
+Note that the current version of this document does not propose a versioning scheme for spinkube.dev itself.
+That is a separate issue that is considered out-of-scope for the current document.

 ## References